 - Department and Major Field code for all programs at iSchool: 4701 (Library and Information Science)

-Program GRE Requirements HCIM Required for international applicants only.
-Optional for domestic applicants.
+Program GRE Requirements HCIM Optional for both domestic and international applicants.
 GRE scores are typically in the 40th percentile verbal, 60th percentile quantitative.
-International applicants who have an undergraduate degree from a U.S. institution and wish to request a GRE waiver must submit their request in writing to firstname.lastname@example.org.

 - Required for most international applicants.
 Applicants do not need to submit the English Proficiency Score if they received their degree from an education institution in the U.S. or a nationally recognized university in one of the countries listed at the bottom of the Graduate School’s English Language Proficiency Requirements page.
 Note: Puerto Ricans are U.S. citizens but the TOEFL/IELTS/PTE is required.